hatedabamboo/notes.hatedabamboo.me/src/posts/everything-as-code.md

 ## Intermission

-I've been speaking about code for several chapters now, but I haven’t touched on what ties it all together.
+I've been speaking about code for several chapters now, but I haven't touched on what ties it all together.
 And it's not the code.
 Well, not only the code.
 In the end, code is just text.
 Same as this article, same as this website.
 It's just a text in one way or another.

 I can imagine many of you, like me, kept track of some text files in a way like this.